The Futures Premium and Rice Market Efficiency in Prewar Japan

-While the Osaka-Dojima rice futures market only traded domestic rice in the Tokugawa era, the market traded import rice and domestic rice after the Meiji era.
-This difference resulted from severe restrictions on foreign trade and international relationships, called {\it{Sakoku}}, enforced by the Shogunate.
-The isolation policy started from the middle 17th century.
-Consequently, imported rice did not circulate in the domestic market until the mid-19th century.
+The Osaka-Dojima rice futures market only traded domestic rice in the Tokugawa era.
+This limited trading was the result of severe restrictions on foreign trade and international relationships, called {\it{Sakoku}}, enforced by the Shogunate.
+The isolation policy began in the mid-17th century.
+However, the market began to trade domestic rice and imported rice after the late 19th century.
 We consider the consequences of the difference between the two eras with respect to rice futures.

-Japan concluded the Treaty of Amity and Commerce with the US, the UK, the Netherlands, Russia, and France in 1858 and opened the ports in 1859.
+Japan concluded the Treaty of Amity and Commerce with France, Netherlands, Russia, the United States, and the United Kingdom in 1858 and opened the ports in 1859.
 The Meiji government declared a new regime in 1868.
-Discarding the isolation policy of the previous authority, Japan adopted Western technologies and improved the modern transportation infrastructure for steam locomotives and steamships.
-The resuming of foreign trade and the introduction of modern infrastructure resulted in an increase in commercial transactions in Japan.
+Discarding the isolation policy of the previous authority, Japan adopted Western technologies and modernized transportation infrastructure for steam locomotives and steamships.
+The resumption of foreign trade and the introduction of modern infrastructure resulted in an increase in commercial transactions in Japan.
 Commodity futures trading also became more active.
-Particularly, rice was a major commodity in the futures markets.
-Rice futures were traded in the two major commodity exchanges in Tokyo and Osaka. \citet{taketoshi1999ear} examines the market efficiency of the Tokyo rice futures exchange using the \citetapos{fama1987cfp} model. \citet{shizume2011fep} studies the rational expectation formation of rice futures in the Osaka rice futures exchange using the \citetapos{hamilton1987mfg} model. \citet{nakanishi2002cmm} and \citet{koiwa2003rmm} discuss the evolution of the two major rice futures exchanges considering the correlation of price and shares of trade changes over time.
-However, the previous literature has paid little attention to the characteristics of the rice market in prewar Japan: Japan's dependency on rice from its colonies.
+Rice was a major commodity in the futures markets and was traded in the two major commodity futures markets in Tokyo and Osaka. \citet{taketoshi1999ear} examines the efficiency of the Tokyo rice futures market using the \citetapos{fama1987cfp} model. \citet{shizume2011fep} studies the rational expectation formation of rice futures in the Osaka rice futures market using \citetapos{hamilton1987mfg} model. \citet{nakanishi2002cmm} and \citet{koiwa2003rmm} discuss the evolution of the two major rice futures markets considering the correlation of price and shares of trade changes over time.
+However, the previous literature has paid little attention to the characteristics of the rice market in prewar Japan and the nation's dependency on rice from its colonies.